SymfonyCasts/api-platform/sfcasts/ep2-security/custom-normalizer.md

 That's lovely!
 A normalizer is only used for... um... *normalizing* an object to an array - it is *not* used for *denormalizing* an array back into an object.
 That's why we're always adding `owner:read` here.
-If you wanted to create this *same* feature for denormalization... and add an `owner:write` group - you'll need to create a separate *denormalizer* class.
-There's no MakerBundle command to generate it, but the logic will be almost identical to this.
+If you wanted to create this *same* feature for denormalization... and add an `owner:write` group.. you'll need to create a separate *denormalizer* class.
+There's no MakerBundle command to generate it, but the logic will be almost identical to this... and you can even make your *one* normalizer class implement both `NormalizerInterface` *and* `DenormalizerInterface`.

-Oh, also, we don't need to check for the existing of a `groups` key on the array because, in our system, we are *always* setting at least one group.
-So, this will always, already exist.
+Oh, also, we don't need to check for the existence of a `groups` key on the array because, in our system, we are *always* setting at least one group.

-Let's add that private function: `private function userIsOwner()`.
+Let's add that missing method: `private function userIsOwner()`.
 This will take a `User` object and return a `bool`.
-For now, fake this: `return rand(0, 10) > 5`.
+For now, fake it: `return rand(0, 10) > 5`.

 And...
 I think that's it!
-Like with voters, this is a situation where we *don't* need to add any configuration: as soon as we create a class and make it implement `NormalizerInterface`, API Platform will see it and start using it.
+Like with voters, this is a situation where we *don't* need to add any configuration: as soon as we create a class and make it implement `NormalizerInterface`, the serializer will see it and start using it.

-So... let's try it!
+So... let's take this for a test drive!
 Back on the docs, I'm currently *not* logged in.
-Let's refresh the page... and create a new user to make sure we have one.
-Let's see, email `goudadude@example.com`, password `foo`, same username, no `cheeseListings`, but *with* a `phoneNumber`.
+Let's refresh the page... and create a new user.
+How about email `goudadude@example.com`, password `foo`, same username, no `cheeseListings`, but *with* a `phoneNumber`.
 Execute and... perfect!
 A 201 status code.
-Copy that `email`... then go back to the homepage to log in: `goudadude@example.com` and password `foo`.
+Copy that `email`... go back to the homepage.. and log in: `goudadude@example.com`, password `foo` and... go!

 Cool!
 Now that we're authenticated, head back to `/api`.
-Yep, on the web debug toolbar, we *are* logged in.
+Yep, the web debug toolbar *confirms* that I'm a "gouda dude".
 Let's try the GET operation to fetch a collection of users.
 Because of our random logic, I'd expect *some* results to show the `phoneNumber` and some not.
-Execute and... the first user has no `phoneNumber`, second user, no `phoneNumber` and the third user... also has no `phoneNumber`.
+Execute and... the first user has no `phoneNumber`, second user no `phoneNumber` and the third user... also has no `phoneNumber`.
 Huh.
-That was hopefully just bad luck.
+Maybe... bad luck?
 Try it again.
 And... yes!
-This time *two* of the three users has a `phoneNumber` field.
+This time *two* of the three users have a `phoneNumber` field.
 Our group is being added dynamically on an object-by-object basis!

-So by using a normalizer, we're able to add dynamic groups on an object-by-object basis.
-And we could dynamically add an `owner:write` field during denormalization by creating a class, making it implement `DenormalizerInterface` and repeating some very similar logic.
+Normalizers rock!

-But.. what a second.
-Something is wrong... we're missing the JSON-LD fields from these users.
-Well, ok, we have them on the top-level for the collection itself... and even the embedded `CheeseListing` data has them... but each user is now missing `@id` and `@type`.
+But... wait a second.
+Something is wrong!
+We're missing the JSON-LD fields for these users.
+Well, ok, we have them on the top-level for the collection itself... and even the embedded `CheeseListing` data has them... but each user is missing `@id` and `@type`.
 Something in our new normalizer killed the JSON-LD stuff!

-Next, let's figure out what's going on and fix it!
+Next, let's figure out what's going on, find this bug, then *crush* it!